-The term 'Common Securitization Platform (CSP)' is included in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Common Securitization Platform (CSP)' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 During the financial crisis that started back in 2008, the federal government took control of both Fannie Mae and Freddie Mac the government sponsored enterprises because they became insolvent.
 One of the ideas that the since-then managing agency the FHFA Federal Housing Finance Agency came up with is the Common Securitization Platform.
 This strategic goal resulted from the FHFAs 2014 Strategic Plan for the Conservatorships of Fannie Mae and Freddie Mac report.

 The hope with this Common Securitization Platform is to create a new and greatly improved securitization infrastructure for both Freddie Mac and Fannie Mae.
 These two groups are collectively known as the Enterprises.
 Their new platform is to be for American mortgage loans which are backed up by single family kinds of properties.

 In order to put this vision into reality, the two GSEs have established a joint venture called CSS Common Securitization Solutions.
 It is actually designing the Common Securitization Platform under the leadership and direction of the FHFA.
 The CSS fills the role of agent for both enterprises to help with issuing the single family mortgage securities.
 It also is handling disclosures when the securities are issued and in the future.
 Besides this, CSS is administering such securities after they are issued.